rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 	['<yade.wrapper.Omega object at 0x7feb979403a0>', '<yade.wrapper.Omega object at 0x7f5b61ae9440>', '<yade.wrapper.Omega object at 0x7fdd466b8440>', '<yade.wrapper.Omega object at 0x7f8dc7b73440>']
 	[4, 4, 4, 4]

 That's because all instances executed the script in the initialize() phase.
+"None" is printed 2x3 times because the script contains `print( mp.sendCommand(...))` twice, the workers try to execute that too, but for them `sendCommand` returns by default, hence the None.

 Though logical, this result is not what we want usually if we try to split a simulation into pieces.
 The solution (typical of all mpi programs) is to use the `rank` of the process in conditionals.
 In order to produce the same result as before, for instance, the script can be modified as follows.

 .. code-block:: python